-Gladstone Peak presents an impressive view from the saddle at the head of Silver Pick Basin, and is also the dominate feature at the head of Navajo Basin when approaching from the west.
-Gladstone Peak is often overlooked and therefore less crowded then the nearby 14ers.
-The peak itself reaches to a height of 13,913 feet so it doesn't quite make the 14,000 foot cut but many will say this is a good thing.
+Gladstone Peak presents an impressive view from the saddle at the head of Silver Pick Basin and is also the dominant feature at the head of the Navajo Basin when approaching from the west.
+Gladstone Peak is often overlooked and therefore less crowded than the nearby 14ers.
+The peak itself reaches a height of 13,913 feet so it doesn't quite make the 14,000-foot cut but many will say this is a good thing.

-Getting ThereThe Rock of Ages trailhead has now become the standard place to start a climb of Gladstone peak, as well as the other nearby 14ers in the Wilson group.
+The Rock of Ages trailhead has now become the standard place to start a climb of Gladstone peak, as well as the other nearby 14ers in the Wilson group.
 First drive to Telluride where the lase services are located.

-Drive on Colorado 145 heading west from Telluride for 9 miles and turn left (south) at the signed Silver Pick Road and measure from this point.
-Drive 4 miles south to a junction and turn right up the hill following signs for the Rock of Ages trailhhead.
-Cross to east side of the creek after 4.3 miles and continue to a fork in the road with a large open area to stage horses at mile 5.6.
+From Telluride, drive on Colorado 145 heading west from Telluride for 9 miles and turn left (south) at the signed Silver Pick Road and measure from this point.
+Drive 4 miles south to a junction and turn right up the hill following signs for the Rock of Ages trailhead.
+Cross to the east side of the creek after 4.3 miles and continue to a fork in the road with a large open area to stage horses at mile 5.6.
 Stay to the right at this fork following the signs.
 Do not head left here as this is the private road.
 Continue up the nice road as it climbs through two switchbacks and reaches the new Rock of Ages trailhead with ample parking at mile 8 with an elevation of 10,380 feet.
 This is the end of the road.

-Check road conditions here.
+Check the road conditions here.

-Current Access MapBelow is the map the USFS made to show where the private property is and the Rock of Ages Trail you must take to avoid it.
+Below is the map the USFS made to show where the private property is and the Rock of Ages Trail you must take to avoid it.

 The trail will switchback up the large talus slope to the east on an old road.
 You may find old cables and other mining junk here.
-Eventually you will reach the crest of the ridge separating the Elk Creek basin with the Silver Pick basin.
-The trail crosses the ridge then contours above the private property in Silver Pick basin.
+Eventually, you will reach the crest of the ridge separating the Elk Creek basin with the Silver Pick Basin.
+The trail crosses the ridge then contours above the private property in Silver Pick Basin.
 Once you are high above treeline in Silver Pick Basin, follow the trail as it switchbacks up to the 13,050 foot Rock of Ages Saddle about 4 miles from the trailhead.

 RT Distance from TH - 8 miles